Manuel-Materazzo/Problematic-Internet-Use-Prediction/QUESTIONING_THE_STATEMENT.md

 Internet usage data should not be used as a feature for this task, but rather as a condition that participants must meet in order to be included in the study.<br>
 This way, we could develop a model to predict whether these individuals show signs of impairment and how severe that impairment is.
 This would be more consistent with the goals of detecting problematic Internet use.

-## Biased data of an unreliable questionnaire

-The PCIAT questionnaire (used to derive the SII) appears designed to measure the emotional and social impacts associated with internet use (emotional dependence on the internet, social isolation, neglect of responsibilities, and the impact of internet use on relationships and mood).<br>
-However, parents' perceptions are naturally biased and influenced by various factors such as their own internet habits, cultural attitudes, or their expectations about how their children should behave.
+## Questionable Questionnaire

+The PCIAT questionnaire, which determines the severity scores, has significant problems:

+### Age Doesn't Add Up
+The questionnaire asks about:
+- Household chores (Do 5-year-olds have chores?)
+- Academic impact (What about pre-schoolers or adults?)
+- Email and phone calls from "online friends" (For young children?)
+- Internet time limits (Should this apply to adults?)

+Questions not applicable to a participant’s age could lead to skewed or irrelevant responses.
+All of these challenges the construct validity of SII.

+### Parents' Perspective Problems
+Parent-reported assessments can be skewed by:
+- Their own Internet habits
+- Cultural views about technology
+- What they think "normal" child behavior should be
+- Normal teenage development being mistaken for Internet-related problems

 Can spending less than an hour a day online lead to problems such as emotional distress, neglect of duties, or withdrawal from family?
 It's unlikely.<br>
 The presence of this in the data suggests respondents are not being honest in answering the PCIAT questions, or SII scores are being influenced by factors unrelated to PIU.

-Adolescence is a time of identity formation, evolving peer relationships, and a search for independence, which can amplify behaviors like mood swings, disobedience, and impulsivity.<br>
-Consequently, the SII may be capturing these broader developmental behaviors rather than internet use specifically.

-Additionally, The applicability of the questionnaire across the age range is questionable.
-For example:
-- A 5-7-year-old may not have household chores, as this depends on cultural norms.
-- The question about academic impact may not apply to younger children who are not yet in school or graduated adults.
-- Email use and receiving phone calls from "online friends" seem out of context for young children too.
-- Questions about reaction to the time allowed to spend on the internet (there are at least 3 of them) are not applicable to adults.

-Questions not applicable to a participant’s age could lead to skewed or irrelevant responses.
-All of these challenges the construct validity of SII and considers whether it accurately measures PIU or is affected by other behavioral factors.
+## The Real Issue

+We're not actually predicting Internet-related problems – we're predicting how people will answer a questionable survey.
+The model is being trained on subjective opinions rather than objective measures of impairment.

+## Moving Forward
+To make this research truly useful, we would need to:
+1. Focus on regular Internet users rather than including those who barely use it.
+2. Create separate assessments for different age groups.
+3. Develop objective measures of impairment.
+4. Only use data collected before making predictions.
+5. Rethink how we measure PIU itself.

+These changes would help create a model that actually serves its intended purpose: identifying potential problematic Internet use before it becomes severe.